 Table of Contents

 How to get to Boracay

-The main route into Boracay is via Kalibo International airport, which is located on neighbouring Panay Island.
+The main route into Boracay is via Kalibo International Airport, which is located on neighbouring Panay Island.
 The airport takes flights from many locations in Southeast Asia, such as Busan, Hong Kong, and Singapore.
 If you are arriving internally, then Cebu Pacific and Philippine Airlines offer daily flights from Manila and Cebu.

 The other airport you can fly into is Caticlan Airport.
-I would advise you fly in via Kalibo, as it is the main airport for Boracay and there are more carriers that serve the airport.
+I would advise you to fly in via Kalibo, as it is the main airport for Boracay and there are more carriers that serve the airport.
 As of writing, no international airlines fly into Caticlan.

 That is only half the journey, though.
 You will need to hop on a coach for another 1 hour and 30 minutes journey before you reach the Caticlan jetty port.
 Then you have to get on a Bangka and complete the short trip across the water to Boracay.

 Cebu Pacific offered tickets for the coach while we were on the flight, which cost PHP500 per person.
 However, if you wait till you are outside the terminal, you will be met with the usual barrage of salesmen trying to sell you a ticket.
 The prices can be cheaper at around PHP350 and if they are higher you can always haggle them down.